|Instructor Info:||Elizabeth Conlisk|

 Office hours: Tuesdays 3:30-5; Fridays 1-3.

 The text is The Basic Practice of Statistics, 3rd edition, by David S. Moore, which can be bought online (e.g. half.com or amazon.com) for a few dollars.
-The 4th, 5th and 6th editions are available but are quite expensive and are not substantively different than the 3rd.
+More recent editions are available but are quite expensive and are not substantively different than the 3rd.
 If you should use one of the newer texts be sure to check the numbers for the homework questions.
 They might have changed between editions.

 The data used for most exercises is available on the CD at the back of the textbook and on this website under News.